rmedina97/peering-guide/declarative-peering-guide.md

 **On the consumer cluster:**

--Secret resource containing the kubeconfig with the credentials required to access the provider cluster
+- Secret resource containing the kubeconfig with the credentials required to access the provider cluster

 This setup enables the consumer cluster to authenticate with the provider and initiate the resource negotiation process.